Autorización de Regreso

 If you decide to tour Europe without a TIE or unexpired visa, you are taking a major risk.

 You can get a Regreso if you are in the process of getting your TIE.
-That means you have already successfully completed your first appointment, and you are waiting for your application to be processed.
-You can apply for the Regreso during the TIE renewal process and during initial TIE application (only under exceptional circumstances).
+That means your old TIE is expired, you have already successfully completed your first appointment, and you are waiting for your application to be processed.
+You can apply for the Regreso during the TIE renewal process.

 You can not just claim exceptional circumstances either.
-Additionally, they request documentation proving that the trip responds to a situation of need under exceptional circumstances.
+They can request documentation proving that the trip responds to a situation of need under exceptional circumstances.

 “Documentación acreditativa de que el viaje responde a una situación de necesidad y concurren circunstancias excepcionales.”